-- In cooling mode, select the lowest programmable temperature.
+- 1 In cooling mode, select the lowest programmable temperature.
 In heating mode, select the highest programmable temperature. - 2 Measure the temperature at the indoor unit inlet and outlet after running the unit for about 20 minutes.
-The difference should be more than 8°C (cooling) or 15°C (heating). - 3 First check operation of each unit individually, then check simultaneous operation of all indoor units.
-Check both heating and cooling operation. - When test run is finished, set the temperature to a normal level.
+The difference should be more than 8°C (cooling) or 20°C (heating). - 3 First check operation of each unit individually, then check simultaneous operation of all indoor units.
+Check both heating and cooling operation. - 4 When test run is finished, set the temperature to a normal level.
 In cooling mode: 26~28°C, in heating mode: 20~24°C.

-- Test run can be disabled if necessary. - After the unit is turned OFF, it cannot be started again for 3 minutes. - During cooling operation, frost may form on the gas stop valve or other parts.
+- Test run can be disabled if necessary. - After the unit is turned OFF, it cannot be started again for 3 minutes. - When the test run is started in the heat mode right after turning the safety breaker on, in some cases no air will be output for about 15 minutes in order to protect the unit. - Operate only air conditioner during test run.
+Do NOT operate the Hybrid for Multi or the DHW generator during test run. - During cooling operation, frost may form on the gas stop valve or other parts.
 This is normal.